 Check out SodSolutions to order St. Augustine plugs and have them sent directly to your door from local sod farms.

 If you’re looking to landscape or improve the yard or lawn that you already have, you will need a large amount of sod.
+Use this handy calculator to determine the amount of sod you need.
 Bringing the sod itself to your location is easier said than done.
 Unlike grass seed, the sod comes on a heavy pallet.